 3. Almost no chances of overcharging, overheating, automatic self-discharge, or voltage drain.

-4. Float Charger has a very simple circuit design(generally a rectifier circuit) and a low-cost device.
+4. Float Charger has a very simple circuit design(generally a rectifier circuit) and is a low-cost device.

 Cons or Disadvantages of Float Charging

-1. Battery takes more time to charge as it working with low current.
+1. The battery takes more time to charge as it works with low current.

 2. It is most suitable for low power and low backup time applications, not suitable for high backup time applications.